yellowberryHN/redive/docs/guide.md

 After that, shut down the system and flip the main cabinet power switch (by the test and service buttons).
-This is mostly to make sure the file system changes are journaled correctly, as if they aren't, connecting the drive to another computer will cause all files transfered to it afterwards to disappear when the system is booted again.
+This is mostly to make sure the file system changes are journaled correctly, as if they aren't, connecting the drive to another computer will cause all files transfered to it afterward to disappear when the system is booted again.

 Now, detach the new drive from the system and connect it to your USB to SATA adapter, and then to your computer.

 > DANGER: **Scary Red Text Zone**
 > <span style="color: red; font-size: .8rem;">
 > ***Again, as a reminder, do not under any circumstance connect the <ins>original</ins> drive to a Windows computer!***
 > </span>

->!
-WARNING: **Old Method (kinda shitty)**
-> *This part of the guide will be replaced soon, but it's alright to follow for now.*
->
-> ----
->
-> Once you have connected the drive, create a `WACCA` folder on the root of the drive, and then inside of it create
-> another folder called `Reverse` (or whatever version you're using).
+Once you have connected the drive, create a `WACCA` folder on the root of the drive, and then inside of it create another folder called `Reverse` (or whatever version you're using).

->
+> FAILURE: **Unsupported versions**
-> **Please note, as of March 2023, SDFE 1.00.00 (Launch version) and all versions of SDJE (Chinese version) do not work with the configuration laid out in this guide.**
+> As of August 2023, **SDFE** 1.00.00 (Launch version) and all versions of **SDHN or SDJE** (Chinese version) do not
->
+> work with the configuration laid out in this guide, due to missing support in ST.

-> Copy the game files into the directory you created.
+Copy the game files into the directory you created.
 There should be folders named `bin`, `pxbin` and `WindowsNoEditor` in the folder, as well as a few files.
-> **Eject the drive**, plug it back in to the cab, and power the cab on.
->
-> Navigate to the folder with the game files, and then into the `bin` folder.
-Click View, and enable `File name extensions`, and click View again to hide the bar.
-> Extract your copy of segatools into this folder.
-Now, in the address bar, it should say something like `This PC > Local Disk (C:) > WACCA > Reverse > bin`, click on the empty space to the right of bin,
-> and type `write start.bat` and press Enter.
-Wordpad should open.
->
-> In this document, copy the first taskkill line and paste it directly under, changing the exe to `explorer.exe`.
-Under the taskkill line at the bottom,
+Navigate to the `bin` folder, and extract the ST zip into this folder.

-> add the line `start explorer.exe`. **If you are configuring a version that is pre-Lily (WACCA or WACCA S), you also need to change `Mercury-Win64-Shipping.exe` to `Mercury.exe`.**
+If you are configuring a version that is pre-Lily (WACCA or WACCA S), you need to open the `start.bat` file **with a text editor**, and change `Mercury-Win64-Shipping.exe` to `Mercury.exe`.

-> Save the file, if it asks you about text-only documents, select Yes.
-Close Wordpad, and now repeat the above steps to open `segatools.ini`
->
-> In this file, you need to make a few changes as follows:
+If you are ***not*** using the provided ST build, you will need to make some changes to `segatools.ini`:
-> - Change `enable` to 0 under the `[touch]` and `[elisabeth]` sections
+- Change `enable` to 0 under the `[touch]` and `[elisabeth]` sections
-> - Add `enable=0` under the `[io4]` section
+- Add `enable=0` under the `[io4]` section
-> - Add an `[aime]` section at the bottom and add `enable=0` on that as well
+- Add an `[aime]` section at the bottom and add `enable=0` on that as well

->
+**Eject the drive**, plug it back in to the cab, and power the cab on.

-> Save that file as well.
-We need to make additional configuration changes, but the files haven't been created yet so you have to launch the game.
+We need to make additional configuration changes, but the files haven't been created yet, so you have to launch the game.
-> Launch the game by running `start.bat`.
+Navigate to the folder you installed the game in, and launch it by running `start.bat`.
 A big W should appear, the game should start, and the lights on the cab should light up.
 Both LED and Touch checks should be successful.
-> It should then hang on the Network check, at this point you should press Alt+F4 to close the game.
+It should then hang on the Network check, at this point you should press <kbd>Alt</kbd>+<kbd>F4</kbd> to close the game.

->
-> Open the file explorer again, and navigate back to the `bin` folder.
+Open the file explorer again, and navigate back to the `bin` folder.
 There should now be an `appdata` folder.
-Navigate to `appdata\SDFE\Saved\Config\WindowsNoEditor`,
-> right click on `Hardware.ini`, and click Edit.
+Navigate to `appdata\SDFE\Saved\Config\WindowsNoEditor`, right click on `Hardware.ini`, and click `Edit`.
 Add `OfflineMode=True` under the `[/Script/Mercury.MercuryNetworkSettings]` section and save the file.

->
-> Start the game again, and note that the game now skips the network check and loads to the main menu successfully.
+Start the game again, and note that the game now skips the network check and loads to the main menu successfully.

->
-> Press the test button to open the test menu.
+Press the test button to open the test menu.
 Use the volume buttons to navigate up and down, and the test button to select.
 Navigate to `Device Test Menu > Test of Sound-Speaker`.
-> Ensure the speakers are working by selecting `Replay BGM Sample`, picking `LEFT + RIGHT`.
+Ensure the speakers are working by selecting `Replay BGM Sample`, picking `LEFT + RIGHT`.
 Plug some headphones into the jack to ensure that you can hear something from them as well.
-> It will be quiet, but you should hear something.
+It will be quiet, but you should hear something.
 Once you have finished testing that, select `Return`.

->
-> Navigate to `Test of Input Machine` and ensure the all of the panels light up as you touch them.
+Navigate to `Test of Input Machine` and ensure all the panels light up as you touch them.
 Press test and service buttons at the same time to return.
-> Navigate to `Test of Output Machine`, select `Control Panel LED` and ensure it lights up the front panel.
+Navigate to `Test of Output Machine`, select `Control Panel LED` and ensure it lights up the front panel.
 Select `Aime Reader LED` and ensure that it also lights up.
-> If it does not, consult the troubleshooting guide.
+If it does not, consult the troubleshooting guide.

->
-> Return back to the main test menu and navigate to `System Setting > Closing Time Setting`.
-Go down to `All Days of the Week` and change it until all of the times on the page say `OFF`.
-> Select `Apply Settings and Reboot`.
+Return back to the main test menu and navigate to `System Setting > Closing Time Setting`.
+Go down to `All Days of the Week` and change it until all the times on the page say `OFF`.
+Select `Apply Settings and Reboot`.
 This will not actually reboot the system, it will only close the game.
->
-> Now you have to set the game to automatically start when you start the cab.
-Press Win+R, type `regedit` and press Enter.
-Once it has opened, navigate to the
-> `HKEY_LOCAL_MACHINE\Software\Microsoft\Windows NT\CurrentVersion\IniFileMapping\system.ini\boot\` key.
-Double click the `Shell` value and change the `SYS:` to `USR:Software\`.
-> Navigate to `HKEY_CURRENT_USER\Software\Microsoft\Windows NT\CurrentVersion\Winlogon\`.
-Right click in the empty area on the right, select `New > String Value`, and name it `Shell`.
-> Set the value to `C:\WACCA\Reverse\bin\start.bat` **Ensure that you put the correct path for your configuration, because if you don't, the system will not boot correctly.**

-> SUCCESS: **New Method**
+**If you are setting up multiple versions, repeat these steps for each version.**

-> Follow the setup instructions for the [WACCA Launcher](launcher.md) and then return here.
+Follow the setup instructions for the [WACCA Launcher](launcher.md) and then return here.

 Finally, you need to configure the cab's display for this new setup.
-Close all of the programs you have open, and then reopen NVIDIA Control Panel and navigate to `Display > Rotate display`.
+Close all the programs you have open, and then reopen NVIDIA Control Panel and navigate to `Display > Rotate display`.
 Disconnect your monitor from the GPU and connect the cab's DVI cable.
 Press <kbd>Alt</kbd>+<kbd>Spacebar</kbd>, press <kbd>M</kbd>, and click and drag the window to the part of the display you can see.
 Rotate the display to `Portrait (flipped)` and press Apply.

 Reboot the system and the game should now start automatically.
 Congratulations, you've now set up your cab!

-### TODO: Instructions for reassembling the cab, add shortcut to start game.
+### TODO: Instructions for reassembling the cab